 Cream Cheese Pound Cake

 It’s worth mentioning again just how amazing this cake is.
 Everything about it from the golden crust to the delicate yet dense cake crumb is absolute perfection.
 The flavor is so outstanding that you do not need any frosting or glaze on this cake.
-I did dust mine with confectioners sugar but that is only because I can’t help myself. 😉

 I don’t recommend using low-fat cream cheese or low-fat buttermilk in this cream cheese pound cake recipe.
 It is a beautifully decadent cake and not worth it to potentially change the flavor and texture.

-Variations for Cream Cheese Pound Cake
+Cream Cheese Pound Cake in Loaf Pans

 - 1 package (8-ounce) cream cheese, room temperature

-- 1 1/4 cups (284g) salted butter, room temperature
+- 1¼ cups (2½ sticks or 284g) salted butter, room temperature

 - 3 cups (600g) granulated sugar

-- 6 (10 ounces) eggs, room temperature
+- 6 large eggs, room temperature

 - 2 teaspoons vanilla extract